kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 type StorageClass struct {
     ...

+    // Restrict the node topologies where volumes can be dynamically provisioned.
+    // Each volume plugin defines its own supported topology specifications.
+    // Each entry in AllowedTopologies is ORed.
-    AllowedTopologies *VolumeProvisioningTopologies
+    AllowedTopologies *[]TopologySelector
 }

-type VolumeProvisioningTopologies struct {
+type TopologySelector struct {
-    // Volume must be provisioned from one of the required topologies.
+    // Topology must meet all of the TopologySelectorLabelRequirements
-    // These VolumeTopology requirements are ORed.
+    // These requirements are ANDed.
-    RequiredTopologies []VolumeTopology
+    MatchLabelExpressions []TopologySelectorLabelRequirement
 }

-type VolumeTopology struct{
+// Topology requirement expressed as Node labels. type TopologySelectorLabelRequirement struct{
-    // The provisioned volume must support all the specified node labels.
+    // Topology label key
+    Key string
+    // Topology must match at least one of the label Values for the given label Key.
-    // Each entry in the map is ANDed.
+    // Each entry in Values is ORed.
-    MatchNodeLabels map[string]string
+    Values []string
 }
 ```

 A nil value means there are no topology restrictions.
 A scheduler predicate
 will evaluate a non-nil value when considering dynamic provisioning for a node.
-When evaluating the allowed topology against a node, the node needs to have
-labels matching everything specified in a VolumeTopology for one of the
-RequiredTopologies.

 A StorageClass update controller can be provided to convert existing topology
 restrictions specified under plugin-specific parameters to the new AllowedTopologies